 · The ARTDOCFEST/RIGA International Documentary Film Festival is a professional event with both competitive and non-competitive screenings of documentary films from around the world.
-The annual Festival takes place in Riga (Latvia).
+The annual Festival takes place in March in Riga, Latvia.

 · The abbreviated name of the Festival is IDFF ARTDOCFEST/RIGA.

 · The IDFF ARTDOCFEST/RIGA programme is formed by the Programme Board, which is appointed by the Festival’s Board.